reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 10. block -- OK.
 I can now process all of rlisp.red in one go down to the end of this module.

-11. form -- problem around macrochk. identity already defined in elisp with one argument.
+11. form -- identity already defined in elisp with one argument.
+Code edited to define identity!* and use newnam.

-*** CHECK module form.

 Error defining form; probably in form1.